-In Manuel “Manny” Lopez’s hometown of Utuado, Puerto Rico, his family faced challenges in receiving a diagnosis to explain his bleeding symptoms.
+In Manuel's (Manny's) hometown on the island of Puerto Rico, his family faced challenges in receiving a diagnosis to explain his bleeding symptoms.
 As an infant, he experienced severe bruising that, at the time, had no apparent explanation.
 His parents were accused of physical abuse due to his bruising, but then, a local physician suspected that Manny had hemophilia.
 His family was referred to the University of Puerto Rico’s medical center, and, at 9 months of age, Manny was diagnosed with moderate hemophilia B. Like approximately one-third of all patients diagnosed with hemophilia, Manny has no family history of the condition.

 The changes that were implemented in my care plan, combined with personal lifestyle changes, gave me a positive result.